instancer-kirik/findry/ROADMAP.md

 - Profile calendar with event thumbnails implemented
 - Artist profile viewing functionality added

+profiles table - This is for user accounts and authentication.
+When someone signs up for your app, a record is created in the profiles table with their basic info (username, name, avatar, etc).
+This table can store multiple profile types, including artists, but it's not specialized for artist data. artists table - This is a dedicated table for artist information with proper schema for artist-specific fields like styles, disciplines, location, and multimedia info.
+Your artists table has 6 records while your profiles only has 2 records (and only 1 is marked as an artist).
 ## Phase 1: Core Platform (T1)

 ### User Experience